Incorporating Event-Specific Training

 • Increased specificity

-• Train exact event variations
+• Train your exact event variations

 • Practice pacing and transitions